manasa7958/Projects/ps4b/Readme-ps4.md

 I also changed the player image so that it matches the direction of their most recent move.
 I did this by firstly adding a public variable called lastDirection that saves the direction the player was facing during their last move.
 I then loaded the different player sprites along with the rest of the sprites inside of the loadTexture() function.
 I then used switch statements inside of my draw function when loading the player image.
 I also made sure the default player sprite (in my reset() function) would be the player facing up/front.

+### Changes
+I build my new PS4b on the modified PS4a that also has a move counter already implemented inside of it.
+I have described the specific mechanics in my Readme file for PS4a (in PSXc).
+In addition to the movecounter being displayed I also added code so that the player is now able to Undo move using the 'u' button from the keboard.
+Players can undo several moves and this is reflected in the movecounter as -1 move as well.

 ## Acknowledgements
 https://www.sfml-dev.org/documentation/3.0.0/ - referred to the documentation for SFMl when writing functions